Seedamm-Center: Vögele Kultur Zentrum

 The Seedamm Kulturzentrum was renamed to Vögele Kultur Zentrum.
 The cultural center claims to provide multidisciplinary exhibitions for an audience of wide interests.
 So different aspects of a socially relevant subject may be discussed on the basis of art, scenic installations, everyday objects and media contributions in the exhibitions, to sensitize the visitors in an entertaining way, encouraging them to reflect as well as to discuss.
 Interdisciplinary projects, events, a cultural bulletin and versatile placement deals accompany all exhibitions.

 The former Seedamm Kulturzentrum is listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.

+Shops

+Among others, Seedamm-Center offers the following shops: